robolectric/robolectric/scripts/README.md

 $ repo sync -c -j100
 ```

 Beware this will take over an hour and will require 45+ Gigabytes of space.
+If you face download quota restrictions, try the [Using Authentication](https://source.android.com/source/downloading.html#using-authentication) section.

 ## 4. Grab dependencies
 On Ubuntu run